Ethnopluralism: Origin

-According to ethnographer Benjamin R. Teitelbaum, the term "ethnopluralism" (Ethnopluralismus) was first coined by German sociologist Henning Eichberg in a 1973 essay that was written in opposition to both Western and European eurocentrism.
+According to ethnographer Benjamin R. Teitelbaum, the term "ethnopluralism" (Ethnopluralismus) was coined by German sociologist Henning Eichberg in a 1973 essay that was written in opposition to both Western and European eurocentrism.

 The concept of ethno-differentialism (ethno-différencialisme) was promoted from the 1970s onward by GRECE, an ethno-nationalist think tank led by Nouvelle Droite thinker Alain de Benoist, but it was foreshadowed by ideas expressed in the 1950s by French neo-fascist activist René Binet.
 "Biological realism", a concept coined by Binet in 1950, advocated the establishment of individual and racial inequalities founded upon scientific observations.
 He argued that "interbreeding capitalism" (capitalisme métisseur) aimed at creating a "uniform barbary" (barbarie uniforme), and that only "a true socialism" could "achieve race liberation" through the "absolute segregation at both global and national level."

 In the 1960s, the euro-nationalist magazine Europe-Action, in which Alain de Benoist then worked as a journalist, drew influence from the so-called "Message of Uppsala", a text likely written in 1958 by French far-right activists related to the New European Order, a neo-fascist movement led by Binet.
 It carried out subtle semantic shifts between "differentialism" and "inequality" which are deemed influential on European far-right movements at large.